This is `gtcars`

 Merging Columns Together and Labeling Them

-Sometimes we’d like to combine the data from two columns into a single column.
-The cols_merge() function allows us to do this, we just need to describe how the data should be combined.
+Sometimes we’d like to combine the data from two columns into a single column. cols_merge() allows us to do this, we just need to describe how the data should be combined.
 For our table, let’s merge together the following pairs of columns:

 • mpg_c and mpg_h (miles per gallon in city and highway driving modes)